PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 | <span className="text-green text-lg">✔</span> Useful for tracking how your product-market fit changes over time          | <span className="text-red text-lg">✖</span> Requires a minimum number of responses to be directionally useful            |
 | <span className="text-green text-lg">✔</span> Will help you understand _why_ you do or don't have product-market fit     |               |

-## Indicator #3: Meaningful user engagement
+## Indicator #3: User engagement

 - **Type:** Leading indicator
 - **Good for:** Any software product

 Are users experiencing the _real value_ of your product?
 Spoiler: logging in ≠ engagement.

-You want to see user engagement growing faster, or in line with, new users.
-If engagement is growing much faster than signups, it's a strong sign you have product-market fit.
+You want to see user engagement growing faster than, or in line with, new users.
+Engagement growing faster than signups is a strong predictor of product-market fit.

 ![good pmf](../images/blog/how-to-measure-product-market-fit/good-pmf.png)

-If signups are growing, but user engagement is flat, it's likely you _don't_ have product-market fit – most likely people are trying your product, but not coming back.
+Growing signups with flat user engagement is flat suggests you _don't_ have product-market fit – most likely people are trying your product, but not coming back.

 ![bad pmf](../images/blog/how-to-measure-product-market-fit/bad-pmf.png)

 At PostHog, we created a user engagement metric we call Discoveries.
 We define a discovery as:

-- **Analyzing any insight** – Analyzing means viewing for 10 seconds or more.
-Insights include trends, funnels, paths, lifecycle, and stickiness.
+- **Analyzing any insight** – Viewing an insight for 10 seconds or more.
 - **Analyzing a recording** – Watching a recording for 10 seconds or more.

-- **Analyzing a correlation** – Analyzing means viewing for 10 seconds or more.
+- **Analyzing a correlation** – Viewing a correlation for 10 seconds or more.

-- **Analyzing a dashboard** – Analyzing means viewing a dashboard for 10 seconds or more.
+- **Analyzing a dashboard** – Viewing a dashboard for 10 seconds or more.

-We also track things like people inviting new team members, which we've found correlate strongly to retention.
+We also track things like people inviting new team members, which we found correlates strongly with retention.

 If you find your chosen engagement metric doesn't correlate to retention you either:

 1. Don't have product-market fit.
-2. Are tracking the wrong metrics.
+2. Are tracking the wrong metric(s).

 > 💡 **PostHog Tip:** You can create your own user engagement metric in PostHog by creating an [Action](/docs/data/actions).
-Actions enable you to combine multiple individual events (e.g. editing a page, sending a message, etc.) and track them as one metric – our Discoveries metric above is an example of an Action.
+Actions enable you to combine individual events (e.g. editing a page, sending a message, etc.) and track them as one metric.
 You can use Actions in numerous insight types, including trends, funnels, and retention insights.

 ### Who should track user engagement?

 Everyone.
-It's basically impossible to measure product-market fit without tracking user engagement.
+It's basically impossible to measure product-market fit without it.
 The real challenge is tracking the right things – i.e. avoiding vanity metrics.
 See our guide to the [most useful B2B product metrics](/blog/b2b-saas-product-metrics) for help here.

 | **Pros**                                                                                                                 | **Cons**                                                                                                                 |
 |--------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------|